jrrlokken/maskup/frontend/README.md

 https://maskup.joshualokken.tech

 ### Running the code locally
-**NOTE** You'll need a stripe public key setup in your .env file or environment to run this example.
+**NOTE** You'll need a stripe public key setup in your .env.local file or environment to run this example.
 See the sample.env for the required field.

 To run the project locally:
 - Clone this repo